AromaKitsune/Windows-XAML-Styles/README.md

   * Removed the "Search the Microsoft Store" menu item from the "Open with" sub-menu
     * ℹ️ For other languages, replace `Search the Microsoft Store` in `MenuFlyoutItem[Text=Search the Microsoft Store]`.
   * Removed the keyboard accelerator text labels (such as: `Enter`, `Ctrl+Shift+C`, `Alt+Enter`, etc.)
-    * ℹ️ Only the text labels are removed, without affecting the keyboard shortcuts' functionality.
+    * ℹ️ Only the text labels are removed, without affecting the keyboard shortcuts' functionality :)

 ## Notification Center & Control Center